lynnfaraday/aresmush.com/tutorials/manage/guests.md

 You can rename these guests to whatever you like.
 The game looks for the 'guest' role, not specific names.

+## Adding Guests

 Four guests should be sufficient, but if you find yourself needing more, you can add new ones simply by assigning a character the 'guest' role.
 See [Roles tutorial](/tutorials/manage/roles.html) for more information.

-If you remove the 'guest' role from all the guests, you can effectively disable guest logins, but this would be pretty extreme.
+## Disabling Guests

+If you want to disable guest logins completely, you can change the `guest_role` option in the login config to a non-existent role.